akirk616/Anthonys_Teaching_documentation/source/python.rst

 What is python and what is it's uses?
 -------------------------------------
 Python is a high level, general purpose, programming language.
+Most social medias we use use python such as Twitter, Instagram, Snapchat, Facebook.

 Tutorial
 --------